Bioconductor/BBS/Doc/Prepare-Ubuntu-20.04-HOWTO.md

     cwltool (for Rcwl)
     libglpk-dev (for glpkAPI and to compile igraph with GLPK support)

-    graphviz and libgraphviz-dev (for RGraphviz)
+    graphviz and libgraphviz-dev (for Rgraphviz)
     libgtkmm-2.4-dev (for HilbertVisGUI)
     libgsl-dev (for all the packages that depend on the GSL) libsbml5-dev (for rsbml)